MRPHarris/SampleQueue/README.md

 from the staRdom package, with some adjustments to ensure .dat files are read correctly.

+14/10/21 \| Readme update for ABS reading and plotting.

 ## Planned revisions

 -   update error checking to provide more useful information in the